MateuszRostek/book-store/README.md

 This diagram illustrates the relationships between different entities in the database, including tables for users, books, categories, shopping carts, orders, and more.

 ## Setup Instructions
+Ensure you have Docker and JDK installed
+In this project I've used `Docker Desktop 4.28.0 (139021)` and `Oracle OpenJDK version 20.0.2`

 1. Clone the repository to your local machine.
-2. Ensure you have Docker installed and Docker Engine running.
+2. Verify you have Docker Engine running.
 3. Navigate to the project directory.
 4. Run `./mvnw clean package` to create a .jar file.
 5. In the .env file you should provide necessary DB and Docker variables, here is an example: